 The octopus is beautiful and astounding- smart, crafty, devoted, able to change color and texture, 8-armed (prehensile means they’re not tentacles!), taste with their suction cups, squirt blinding ink, able to squeeze through the smallest spaces, the list goes on.
-Having been a long time inspiration, these fine undersea folks, full of wisdom and mystery,
+Having been a long time inspiration, these fine undersea folks, full of wisdom and mystery, are finally getting their place in my bestiary.

 New piece to be included in Creatures of the Deep, an exhibition at The Waterfront Museum in NYC opening next month.
 More info to come.